Abhi-1298/E-Library/readme.md

 ### Project Description
 * A social online library where user can upload,read,download books.

-* Here user cannot delete uploaded files only admin have to previlege.
+* Here user cannot delete uploaded files only admin have the previlege.

 * Anyone can signup and make an user and read the books.